kklein/kklein.github.io/content/posts/9999-01-01-lifestyle-creep.md

 ---
-title: "Lifestyle creep: How It Started, How It's Going"
+title: "Lifestyle Creep: How It Started, How It's Going"
 date: 2000-01-01 7:38:07 +0200
 comments: false
 description: This is a really cool post, please read it.